yaseenyounus/terraform-examples/aws/static-site/README.md

-# Terraform AWS Static Site
+# Terraform + AWS - Host a Static Site With S3 and CloudFront

 ## Overview